platformsh/template-builder/templates/probot/files/README.md

    When the app has deployed, you will need to first register the app with GitHub by clicking the **Register GitHub App** button on the homepage.
 Name the application anything you like, then click the **Create GitHub App** button.
 This will automatically save your `WEBHOOK_SECRET`, `PRIVATE_KEY`, and `APP_ID` variables to a `.env` file in your Platform.sh environment.

+   Typically, any file in your project root would be read-only at runtime, but here it is symlinked to a writable mounted file when `platformsh/setup/build.sh` is run during the build hook.
+Since it is writable, your temporary credentials can be written to the app at runtime and you can complete registration.
+These credentials will automatically be replaced by environment variables in Steps 3 and 4.
+After that, and since Probot uses `dotenv` to read its environment variables, these proper environment variables will always be prioritized over anything in `.env`.
+You can feel free to delete this file, and otherwise be unconcerned on whether its values are overwritten.

 2. **Clone repository locally**

    Return to the management console for the project.
 Enter the master environment and copy the clone command under the `GIT` dropdown  button.